snekky-studios/scream_jam_2025/README.md

 # Scream Jam 2025

 ## Premise
-The residents of a town have been eradicated in a calamity.
+The residents of the town of South Fork, Iowa have been eradicated in a calamity.
 You are an iconoexorcist, brought in to examine pictures taken in the town in the hours before the calamity.
 Examine each photo and look for clues about what might have caused the calamity.
-Use a magnifying glass to look closely at small sections of the photos.
+Use a magnifying glass to look closely at the photos.

 ## Narration

 ## Opening
 As you have heard, South Fork, Iowa is gone.
 Nothing now but dust and ruin.
-Nothing has been recovered, except polaroids scattered throughout the wreckage.
+Nothing has been recovered, except photos scattered throughout the wreckage.
 Their subjects appear benign; we can't tell what their purpose is.
 We are missing something.
 We need someone with your skillset to examine them.
 Tell us what you see.

 ## After 3rd Picture
-Creatures, or demons, hidden from plain view.
-Where did they come from?
-How did they choose this place?
+These photos feel familiar somehow.
+It's hard to explain.
+Have I seen them before?
+I can almost remember this town, though I've never been there.
+I've stared so long, and yet I can't see the things you do.
+Maybe if I keep looking...

 ## After 6th Picture
+I feel different.
+The photos call to me.
+I can feel them, like a thought tickling the back of my brain.
+We must hurry.
+Something feels very wrong.

 ## Pictures

 ### Church
 start text: Recovered beneath the broken rubble of a church, covered in blood. end text: Corpus tuum mihi est, your body belongs to me.
-Appears to be written in blood.

 ### Forest
 start text: Apologies for the picture quality.
-Even compared to the rest, this was degraded severely during the calamity. end text: A makeshift gallows.
+Even compared to the rest, this was degraded severely. end text: A makeshift gallows.
 A body of unknown age or gender hangs from it.

 ### Lot